 U.S. GAAP defines a conditional asset retirement obligation as a legal obligation to perform an asset retirement activity in which the timing and (or) method of settlement are conditional on a future event that may or may not be within the control of the entity.
 Uncertainty with respect to the timing and/or method of settlement of the asset retirement obligation, does not defer recognition of a liability.
 The obligation to perform the asset retirement activity is unconditional, and accordingly, a liability should be recognized.
 These rules also provide guidance with respect to the criteria to be used to determine whether sufficient information exists to reasonably estimate the fair value of an asset retirement obligation.
 Based on these rules, management of the University determined that sufficient information was available to reasonably estimate the fair value of known retirement obligations.
-Therefore, the University recognized interest and depreciation expenses of \$0.3 million in operating expenses within the Consolidated Statements of Activities for years ended June 30, 2020 and 2019.
-Asset retirement costs of \$0.4 million and \$0.5 million, net of accumulated depreciation, were included in land, buildings and equipment, net as of June 30, 2020 and 2019, respectively.
-Conditional asset retirement obligations of \$6.5 million and \$6.2 million were included within other accrued liabilities in the Consolidated Statements of Financial Position as of June 30, 2020 and 2019, respectively.
+Therefore, the University recognized interest and depreciation expenses of \$0.3 million in operating expenses within the Consolidated Statements of Activities for years ended June 30, 2021 and 2020.
+Asset retirement costs of \$0.4 million, net of accumulated depreciation, were included in land, buildings and equipment, net as of June 30, 2021 and 2020.
+Conditional asset retirement obligations of \$6.7 million and \$6.5 million were included within other accrued liabilities in the Consolidated Statements of Financial Position as of June 30, 2021 and 2020, respectively.